YusufBhatti/YusufBhatti.github.io/teaching-conferences.md

 - **2023** Invited Talk – Met Office
 - **2022** Invited Talk – Clean Air Society of New Zealand and Australia
+- **2022** Seminar in Physics.
+University of Canterbury.
 - **2020** New Zealand Meteorological Society Conference Committee Member
 - **2020** Session Chair – New Zealand Meteorological Society Conference
+- **2019** Seminar in Atmospheric Physics and Chemistry.
+University of Leeds.

 ---

 ## Grants and Awards